saman-barakat/comments-api/servers/mock-server/README.md

 `./servers/mock-server/openapi-mock serve --specification-url schema/comments-schema.yaml`

-Which would begin service the spec on `http://localhost:8080`
+Which would begin service the spec on `http://localhost:8080`.

+You can test the server by importing the spec into PostMan.